-House Bill 4476 would amend 1951 PA 51 ("Act 51"), the act that governs the distribution of funding for state and local road and bridge programs.
+House Bill 4328 would amend 1951 PA 51 ("Act 51"), the act that governs the distribution of funding for state and local road and bridge programs.
 Specifically, the bill would amend section 11c of the act, which prescribes construction contract bidding requirements for Michigan Department of Transportation (MDOT) and local road agency projects.

-Generally speaking, and with certain exceptions described in Background, below, section 11c currently requires MDOT and local road agency construction or preservation projects whose cost exceeds \$100,000 to be performed by contract awarded by competitive bidding.
+Section 11c currently requires that MDOT construction or preservation projects whose cost exceeds \$100,000 be performed by contract awarded by competitive bidding "unless the department affirmatively finds that under the circumstances relating to those projects, some other method is in the public interest."